rkbenton/ImagineImage/ReadMe.md

 | `q, Q` | Quit              |

+# Rating Mode
+This allows you to quickly rate a Theme's unrated images.
+Usage is simple: enter Rating Mode by hitting "r" on your keyboard.
+The app will then show you an image you can rate by hitting a number from 0 to 5, with 5 being the highest rating.
+You can use the left and right arrow keys to move or skip to the next or previous image.

+Note that you will be rating images for the curren t Theme (e.g. Halloween.)
+You will have to change the Theme if you want to rate images there.
+You can use ImagineApp to do that, or manually edit `config_local.json`.

 # Deployment
 Deploying to a Raspberry Pi is rather manual, but not too odious.